-In prior years, the Commonwealth defeased certain general and special obligation bonds by purchasing securities from the proceeds of advance refunding bonds or from surplus operating funds and placing them in irrevocable trusts to provide for all future debt service payments on the defeased bonds.
+The Commonwealth defeased certain general and special obligation bonds by purchasing securities from the proceeds of advance refunding bonds or from surplus operating funds and placing them in irrevocable trusts to provide for all future debt service payments on the defeased bonds.
 The trust account assets and the liabilities for the defeased bonds are not included in the financial statements.
-As of June 30, 2013, approximately \$2.783 billion of bonds outstanding from advance refunding activities in prior fiscal years is considered defeased.
+As of June 30, 2014, approximately \$2.436 billion of bonds outstanding from advance refunding activities is considered defeased.